-- 5. At Junior Standings examinations, if a student chooses a piece that needs accompaniment, the student is required to hire an accompanist for the performance.
+- begin with a selection of his/her choice, which will be listed first on the program.
+The faculty will then request other pieces from the program.
+The contents of the program must be approved by the student's studio teacher prior to the Junior Standing jury. - 5.
+At Junior Standings examinations, if a student chooses a piece that needs accompaniment, the student is required to hire an accompanist for the performance.
 Accompanists needed for juries and junior standings are the financial responsibility of the student.
 Faculty hourly rates are posted on bulletin boards in the School of Performing Arts. - 6.
 Grades for applied study are determined by the student's applied instructor in consultation with members of the jury.
 (See Grades, Sec.
 IV.
-E.) - C. Recitals
+E.)